doncatnip/csgi/README.md

 Implemented so far:

-basic stuff: some socket/listen/connect abstraction, line transport \o/, generic routing by env-variables, json marshalling, a daemon helper using python-daemon
+* basic stuff: some socket/listen/connect abstraction, line transport \o/, generic routing by env-variables, json marshalling, a daemon helper using python-daemon

-html: transport, wsgi server, simple method hook (html.Method)
+* http: transport, wsgi server, simple method hook (http.Method)

-rpc: jsonrpc server, longpoll interface
+* rpc: jsonrpc server, longpoll interface

-events ( aka publish/subscribe ): channel interface - usable with json
+* events ( aka publish/subscribe ): channel interface - usable with json
 marshalling ( e.g. via unix socket ) or jsonrpc longpolling so far

-+it should be quite easy to implement further protocols/transports.
+* +it should be quite easy to implement further protocols/transports.

 Everything quite alpha, but take a look at examples/crude_demo if you still want to know more.